dart-lang/.github/PULL_REQUEST_TEMPLATE.md

 - Most changes should add an entry to the changelog and may need to [rev the pubspec package version](https://github.com/dart-lang/sdk/wiki/External-Package-Maintenance#making-a-change).
 - Changes to packages require [corresponding tests](https://github.com/dart-lang/.github/blob/main/CONTRIBUTING.md#Testing).

-Many Dart repos have a weekly cadence for reviewing PRs - please allow for a week or two of latency for initial review feedback.
+(note that many Dart repos have a weekly cadence for reviewing PRs - please allow for some latency before initial review feedback)

----